kdave/btrfs-progs/Documentation/ch-mount-options.rst

         correctly within the Linux VFS framework.

-Mount options are processed in order, only the last occurrence of an option takes effect and may disable other options due to constraints (see eg.
+Mount options are processed in order, only the last occurrence of an option takes effect and may disable other options due to constraints (see e.g.
 *nodatacow* and *compress*).
 The output of **mount** command shows which options have been applied.